 I had never come across nasi goreng until I had it served to me at the house of a friend.
 I wasn’t quite sure what I was eating but loved every bite!
 The combination of so many textures and flavours in one dish was a revelation.

 I am no stranger to fried rice recipes having spent a year in South East Asia in my early 20s but this one caught my attention.
 I love fried rice as much as the next person but this recipe is so much more flavourful.
 Perhaps flavourful is not the right word…fragrant.

 It has since become a staple at our house, especially when we have leftover rice to use up.
 The combination of fragrant yet gentle spice with a range of savoury and fresh flavours was an instant hit even with the fussiest of kids.

 What is Nasi Goreng?

-Nasi Goreng’s got the same concept as any other fried rice.
-Repurposing last night’s leftovers and making them into breakfast.
+Nasi Goreng has the same concept as any other fried rice.
+That is, repurposing last night’s leftovers and making them into breakfast.
 That’s why many fried rice recipes have eggs in them – only one of the many reasons I love fried rice!

 You will absolutely love rice flavoured with warm aromatic spices like turmeric and coriander that is livened up by spicy chillies and spring onions.

 The contrast of fluffy rice and crunchy peanuts is absolutely irresistible.
 And glorious fried egg with runny yolk tops it all!
 Pure luxury.